Monday, February 28, 2022

 Watanabe’s practically the same as me.
 He may be a nice guy, but deep down in his heart he’s incapable of loving anybody.
 There’s always some part of him somewhere that’s wide awake and detached.
 He just has that hunger that won’t go away.

 Nagasawa makes the error of thinking that everybody always looks out for #1 and worldly success is going to make him happy, that he’ll reach a point where he can say, “I have arrived.”
-Nagasawa is as deluded as any other “alpha male.”
+Nagasawa is as deluded about our ever-changing world as any other self-styled “alpha male.”

 It’s a sad novel, filled with characters that can find no way past the realization of the sadness of life.
 The realization that marks adulthood, Reiko claims, is “Despite your best efforts, people are going to be hurt when it’s time for them to be hurt.
 Life is like that.”
 Death puts a period on everything but it’s a part of life that gives life meaning.